null Skip to main content Skip to footer content

 Invest in Safety Accessories

-Fortunately, there are many products on the market to help keep wildlife out of your pool, or at least help them escape safely if they do fall in.
+In addition, there are many products on the market to help keep wildlife out of your pool, or to help them escape safely if they do fall in.

 Buy a Pool Alarm

-Floating weight-detection alarms sound an alarm in your home if an object greater than a certain weight disrupts the surface of the water.
-This helpful safety device provides extra peace of mind for parents and pet owners.
+Floating weight-detection alarms and electronic sensors sound an alarm in your home if an object greater than a certain weight disrupts the surface of the water.
+A pool alarm provides extra peace of mind for parents and pet owners.

 Use Animal Life Vests

-in many fun designs and colors, but don’t buy a pet swim vest based on style alone.
+Dozens of companies make life vests and water collars for pets.
+You can find dog life vests in many fun designs and colors, but don’t buy one based on style alone.
 It’s important to consider your pet’s size and weight when choosing a pet life vest.
 You may have to try on several models before you find one that’s right for them.

 Take Additional Measures

-Pools are a great way to enjoy the summer and cool off on a hot day, but they can be treacherous for animals.
-By being aware of hazards and taking the proper precautions, you can help lessen the danger for pets and other animals.
+Pools are a great way to enjoy the summer and cool off on a hot day, but they can be perilous for animals.
+By being aware of hazards and taking the proper precautions, you can help lessen the danger for pets and wildlife.

-How to Keep Wildlife & Pets Safe Around Your Swimming Pool
+How to Protect Wildlife & Pets from Pool Drowning Hazards

 Need help with decorating tips?
 Choosing the right tree?